Rosa Lee Matthews -- St. Matthews

+ST. MATTHEWS -- Funeral services for Rosa Lee Matthews will be held on Saturday, July 11, 2020, at Mount Pleasant Baptist Church in Fort Motte at 11 a.m.

-Family and friends may call the residence of Vickie Matthews at 4662 St. Matthew Road and Carson's Funeral Home.
+Burial will be in the church cemetery.
+Viewing will be held on Friday, July 10, 2020, from 3 to 7 p.m. at Carson's Funeral Home.
+Family and friends may call the residence of Vickie Matthews and Carson's Funeral Home.

 To plant a tree in memory of Rosa Matthews as a living tribute, please visit Tribute Store.